Ivory Coast and Guinea election crises spur fears of prolonged unrest

 In a sign of potential skirmishes to come in Ivory Coast, riot police fired tear gas at opposition supporters outside the homes of the opposition leaders on Tuesday after the government accused them of sedition.

-In the centre of the country, where politics is frequently split down ethnic lines, local officials have spoken of post-election machete attacks, bringing back memories of the civil war.
+In the centre of the country, where politics is frequently split along ethnic lines, local officials have confirmed post-election machete attacks, reviving memories of the civil war.

+The convoy of Communications Minister Sidi Toure came under gunfire on Tuesday night in a central region, killing a member of his entourage, two government sources said.

 Farmers in the cocoa belt have been afraid to tend their crops at the start of the season for fear of violence, they said, raising the risk of disease and rot.
 Middlemen said they are not going into the bush to buy, which could ultimately slow exports.

-"Even fairly low-level police action ... will probably cause some casualties and tend to have a negative impact on investors’ perceptions of risk," said South Africa-based risk consultancy firm NKC African Economics, in a note on Tuesday.
+"Even fairly low-level police action ... will probably cause some casualties and tend to have a negative impact on investors’ perceptions of risk," said South Africa-based risk consultancy firm NKC African Economics.

 "For mining companies, it is absolutely fundamental to promote a climate of peace and stability which allows us to work in peace," he said.

-(Reporting by Edward McAllister in Dakar, Saliou Samb in Conakry and Loucoumane Coulibaly and Ange Aboa in Abidjan Editing by Bate Felix and Philippa Fletcher)
+(Reporting by Edward McAllister in Dakar, Saliou Samb in Conakry and Loucoumane Coulibaly and Ange Aboa in Abidjan Editing by Bate Felix, Philippa Fletcher and Gareth Jones)

 ((edward.mcallister@tr.com; +221 77 569 1704;))